myothiha/obsidian/Ph.D/Retrieval Augmented Generation/User Intent Comprehension/Literature Review Determining User Intent from E-commerce Query.md

 - How do we evaluate the performance?
 	- Any benchmark for user intent comprehension?
 	- If not, can we create our own benchmark?

+# Need to clarify
+- Is it going to be static?
+-